ucsb-eri/down2earth/_pages/dissemination_communication.md

 4. expanded data collection networks supporting governments, stakeholders, and end-users; and
 5. the development of modern policy frameworks for climate adaptation based on direct input from and interaction with end-user agro-pastoralists supporting policymakers and ultimately end-users.

+Some key dissemination outputs can be found [here](/outputs/).
+Additionally, the team has created and implemented a Telegram chatbot for disseminating seasonal impact-based forecasts to a wide range of audiences.
+Details can be found [here](/WujihaCast/).

 More info on the outreach effots in _DOWN2EARTH_ can be found [here](/outreach/)

 ### [Back to Project Aims and Impact](/aims/)